 According to the Bible, we have all sinned (Ecclesiastes 7:20; Romans 3:23; 1 John 1:8).
 As a result of that sin, we all deserve death (Romans 6:23) and eternal judgment in the lake of fire (Revelation 20:12–15).
-With that in mind, every day we live is an act of God’s mercy.
+Given what we deserve, every day we live is an act of God’s mercy.
 If God gave us all what we deserve, we would all be, right now, condemned for eternity.
 In Psalm 51:1–2, David cries out, “Have mercy on me, O God, according to your unfailing love; according to your great compassion blot out my transgressions.
-Wash away all my iniquity and cleanse me from my sin."
-A plea to God for mercy is asking Him to withhold the judgment we deserve and instead grant to us the forgiveness we in no way have earned.
+Wash away all my iniquity and cleanse me from my sin.”
+Pleading for God’s mercy is asking Him to show kindness and withhold the judgment we deserve.

-We deserve nothing from God.
-God does not owe us anything.
-Anything good that we experience is a result of the grace of God (Ephesians 2:5).
-Grace is simply defined as unmerited favor.
-God favors, or gives us good things that we do not deserve and could never earn.
-Rescued from judgment by God's mercy, grace is anything and everything we receive beyond that mercy (Romans 3:24).
-Common grace refers to the sovereign grace which God bestows on all of mankind regardless of their spiritual standing before Him, while saving grace is that special dispensation of grace whereby God sovereignly bestows unmerited divine assistance upon His elect for their regeneration and sanctification.
+We deserve nothing good from God.
+God does not owe us any good thing.
+What good we experience is a result of the grace of God (Ephesians 2:5).
+Grace is simply defined as “unmerited favor.”
+God favors us—He shows us approval and kindness—in blessing us with good things that we do not deserve and could never earn.
+Common grace refers to the blessings that God bestows on all of mankind regardless of their spiritual standing before Him, while saving grace is that special blessing whereby God sovereignly bestows unmerited divine assistance upon His elect for their regeneration and sanctification.

-Mercy and grace are best illustrated in the salvation that is available through Jesus Christ.
-We deserve judgment, but if we receive Jesus Christ as Savior, we receive mercy from God and we are delivered from judgment.
-Instead of judgment, we receive by grace salvation, forgiveness of sins, abundant life (John 10:10), and an eternity in Heaven, the most wonderful place imaginable (Revelation 21-22).
-Because of the mercy and grace of God, our response should be to fall on our knees in worship and thanksgiving.
+Mercy and grace are evident in the salvation that is available through Jesus Christ.
+We deserved judgment, but in Christ we receive mercy from God and are delivered from judgment.
+In Christ we receive eternal salvation, forgiveness of sins, and abundant life (John 10:10)—all gifts of grace.
+Our response to the mercy and grace of God should be to fall on our knees in worship and thanksgiving.
 Hebrews 4:16 declares, “Let us then approach the throne of grace with confidence, so that we may receive mercy and find grace to help us in our time of need.”